 If you’re reading this, I’ll assume you’re on some social platform.
 Other than my website, which really isn’t, by definition, a social platform, the ones I use and love are (in no particular order): Facebook, Twitter, Instagram, Linkedin, and YouTube.
 I do have accounts on lots of other social platforms, but these are the ones I’m most active on.
 The ones I learn from.
 The ones I connect with.
 Basically where I try to be…social.

 I think the marketing world – of which I’m a part – has somehow forgotten that on every platform there is a Janet just wanting to connect.
 A Janet that doesn’t want to buy anything.
 Doesn’t want to be promoted to.
 Simply wants to connect with a person and say “hey”.
 My challenge is this – let’s step back for just a minute and think of the Janet in our followings, or likes, or subscribers, and rediscover the wonder of the social in media.
 Let’s invest the time to make it more about the person than the platform.

 Thanks for stopping by.

-Kevin Kolbe is an award-winning producer, storyteller, and creative dude with over 30+ years in marketing and media.
-He head’s up Kevin Kolbe Media, LLC and helps people explore their creative gifts and share their story with the world.
+Kevin Kolbe is a producer, storyteller, and creative dude with over 30+ years in marketing and media.
+He head’s up Kevin Kolbe Media, LLC and helps people explore their creative gifts and make an impact in the world with video marketing.